Kentik - Network Observability

 Network Monitoring Best Practices

-To maximize the benefits of network monitoring and ensure a robust and resilient network, following certain best practices is paramount:
+To maximize the benefits of network monitoring and ensure a robust and resilient network, consider the following best practices:

 Conduct Regular Audits

 Network environments are dynamic and evolve over time.
 Conducting periodic audits helps ensure that the monitoring configurations and thresholds remain relevant and effective.
-It’s essential to monitor new devices, applications, or services that might have been added to the network and ensure they’re properly monitored.
+It’s essential to monitor new devices, applications, or services that might have been added to the network and ensure they’re properly monitored on an ongoing basis.

 Adopt a Proactive Approach to Monitoring